niell-ion/derail-docs/docs/derail_setup.md

     Winter tilt angle = 38.2 + 15 = 53.2°
     Summer tilt angle = 38.2 – 15 = 23.2°

+---

 ### Excavation (Digging)

+!!! warning
+    Ensure to remove additional ballast around the tie to allow access during installation

 * Use a ballast pick or pickaxe to remove ballast under the rail and around the ties.